Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Verification and validation

-Several aspects related to grid resolution were tested or checked.
-A simple grid independent test was performed in Appendix \ref{app:grid_test}, and it showed that the results were not sensitive to grid resolution.
-To check if LES simulations were conducted properly, the ratio of sub grid scale TKE ($k_{\mathrm{sgs}}$) over total TKE (resolved TKE + $k_{\mathrm{sgs}}$) were overviewed in Figure~\ref{fig:sgsTest}(a), showing that much more than $80\%$ of the TKE was resolved.
-Also, the undesired pressure fluctuations introduced by DFSEM were also checked with the fields of $\sigma_{p}$ (standard deviation of pressure fields) in Figure~\ref{fig:sgsTest}(b), showing that the pressure fluctuations were confined around the regions close to the inlet and had limited effects on the solutions after the rotor.
+Several tests related to grid resolution are conducted to ensure the reliability of our simulations.
+A grid independence test demonstrates that our results are not significantly affected by variations in grid resolution (see Appendix \ref{app:grid_test}).
+Furthermore, to verify the adequacy of LES, we examined the ratio of subgrid-scale TKE ($k_{\mathrm{sgs}}$) to the total TKE, which is the sum of (resolved) TKE and $k_{\mathrm{sgs}}$.
+As Figure~\ref{fig:sgsTest}(a) demonstrates, more than $80\%$ of the TKE is resolved, aligning with best practices in turbulence modeling using LES \cite{pope2001turbulent}.
+Additionally, the pressure fluctuations stemming from DFSEM used at the inlet for synthetic turbulent inflow are assessed.
+The standard deviation of pressure fields ($\sigma_{\Delta p}$, where $\Delta p$ represents the difference between measured and ambient pressure), which is shown in Figure~\ref{fig:sgsTest}(b), indicates that pressure fluctuations are predominantly restricted to the vicinity of the inlet and have limited impacts on the solutions near and after the rotor.